Frequent Urination in Dogs

 If you think your dog is drinking more and, as a result, urinating larger amounts, it is important to schedule an Appointment with one of our veterinary hospitals.
 During your appointment, our Veterinary Team will obtain a thorough history including how long the condition has been going on, any perceived weight loss, difficulty urinating, and the number of times urinating, as well as ask about other changes you may have noted at home.
-Bloodwork, urinalysis, and other tests may be recommended to investigate the cause of polyuria/polydipsia.
+Bloodwork, urinalysis, and other tests may be recommended in order to investigate the cause of polyuria/polydipsia.
 Fortunately, some of the causes of increased thirst and urination are medically treatable when they are caught early.

 Jeffrey Stupine, V.M.D